AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-servicerequest-core-1-intro.md

-#### ADHA Core ServiceRequest
 The purpose of this profile is to provide a core representation of a record of request for a service for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

-This profile identifies the additional constraints, extensions, and value sets that build on and extend [ServiceRequest](http://hl7.org/fhir/R4/list.html) that are supported.
+This profile identifies the additional constraints, extensions, and value sets that build on and extend [ServiceRequest](http://hl7.org/fhir/R4/servicerequest.html) that are supported.

-Where a more specific service request profile is applicable an implementation **SHALL** ensure the resource conforms to that specific profile.
+Where a more specific ServiceRequest profile is applicable an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set a core ServiceRequest standard for:
 * Query for a request for a service associated with a patient